Daniel-Wittgenstein/inchiostro-dev/readme.md

 Bump the version number inside "template-package.json"

-(The "template-package.json" is necessary so that Inkberry accepts this as a story template when it is loaded locally via "Load a Story Template".)
+(The "template-package.json" is for documentation purposes, but also for Inkberry.
+It's necessary so that Inkberry accepts this as a story template when it is loaded locally via "Load a Story Template".
+Important: the files should all be in the root folder of the zip.
+Not in a nested folder, otherwise Inkberry will fail to load the template.)

 Then just manually zip up the folder contents (without the .gitignored files, of course) and release them.